JSON-LD for SEO: The Guide to Structured Data

 Example of bulk implementation:

-Common mistakes (with fixes)
+Common Mistakes (with fixes)

-Quick reference: 10 mistakes overview
+Quick reference: 10 Errors Overview

-Detailed explanation for each error
+Detailed explanation per error

-1. Duplicate the organization chart on every page
+1. Duplicate Organization schema on every page

 What you see: Each page has its own Organization definition in the page-level JSON-LD.